Struct rustc_middle::ty::adt::AdtDef [−][src]

 pub repr: ReprOptions,

-Expand description
+}Expand description

-These are all interned (by alloc_adt_def
+These are all interned (by alloc_adt_def) into the global arena.

 The initialism ADT stands for an algebraic data type (ADT).

-This is slightly wrong because union
+This is slightly wrong because unions are not ADTs.

 Moreover, Rust only allows recursive data types through indirection.